TomPlum/react-git-log/README.md

 - Add LICENSE
 - Create GitLog module, rename it to Table, then rename main component to GitLog
 - Make Visualiser module dir redundant so just has the core 3 modules + data
+- Node size parameter to make the graph even more compact as it will reduce the minimum column width
+- Line curve radius prop?
+- Should we split the component in 3 sub-components with a wrapper, like `GitLog` and `GitLog.Graph` etc.?
+- Fix React docgen in Storybook controls as its not showing the JSDoc from the interface props